learn-co-curriculum/phase-3-ruby-boolean-enumerables/README.md

-# Ruby Boolean Enumerables
+# Boolean Enumerables

-## Objectives
+## Learning Goals

-1. Understand return values for enumerators.
+- Understand return values for enumerators.
-2. Use true/false expressions within a block.
+- Use true/false expressions within a block.
-3. Use the `#all?` enumerator to create a true/false return value.
+- Use the `#all?` enumerator to create a true/false return value.
-4. Use the `#none?` enumerator to create a true/false return value.
+- Use the `#none?` enumerator to create a true/false return value.
-5. Use the `#any?` enumerator to create a true/false return value.
+- Use the `#any?` enumerator to create a true/false return value.
-6. Use the `#include?` enumerator to create a true/false return value.
+- Use the `#include?` enumerator to create a true/false return value.

-## Overview
+## Introduction

 When we are iterating over objects in a collection like with `#each` we generally don't care about the return values.